gyanesh-iitmiimb/project2_tds_iit/happiness/README.md

 ## Data Description

-The report includes a dataset comprising 2,363 rows of information from various countries, detailing factors related to well-being and quality of life over multiple years.
-Key metrics include the Life Ladder score, Log GDP per capita, social support levels, healthy life expectancy, freedom to make life choices, generosity, perceptions of corruption, and measures of positive and negative affect.
-This data provides insights into the socio-economic and psychological factors influencing life satisfaction across different nations.
+The report presents a dataset containing 2,363 rows of information related to various countries.
+It includes indicators such as the Life Ladder, GDP per capita (logged), social support, healthy life expectancy, freedom to make life choices, generosity, perceptions of corruption, and levels of positive and negative affect, with data spanning multiple years.
+This information is aimed at assessing overall well-being and quality of life across different nations.

 ## Numerical Columns

-The maximum correlations is found between columns Log GDP per capita and Healthy life expectancy at birth with a value of 0.8321419946722857.The minimum correlation is between columns Perceptions of corruption and Freedom to make life choices with a value of -0.47411007144409434
+The maximum correlations is found between columns Healthy life expectancy at birth and Log GDP per capita with a value of 0.832141994672286.The minimum correlation is between columns Perceptions of corruption and Freedom to make life choices with a value of -0.4741100714440944

-Outliers found in column {'Perceptions of corruption': 194, 'Life Ladder': 2, 'Healthy life expectancy at birth': 20, 'Positive affect': 9, 'Social support': 48, 'Freedom to make life choices': 16, 'Log GDP per capita': 1, 'Generosity': 39, 'Negative affect': 31}
+Outliers found in column {'Negative affect': 31, 'Log GDP per capita': 1, 'Social support': 48, 'Generosity': 39, 'Life Ladder': 2, 'Freedom to make life choices': 16, 'Healthy life expectancy at birth': 20, 'Perceptions of corruption': 194, 'Positive affect': 9}

-The most important features are Life Ladder, Log GDP per capita and Social support with feature importances of importance    0.557888
+The most important features are Life Ladder, Log GDP per capita and Social support with feature importances of importance    0.563421
-Name: Life Ladder, dtype: float64, importance    0.123072
+Name: Life Ladder, dtype: float64, importance    0.133942
-Name: Log GDP per capita, dtype: float64 and importance    0.09531
+Name: Log GDP per capita, dtype: float64 and importance    0.09267
 Name: Social support, dtype: float64 respectively

 ## Text Columns